MV Piano Land: 2019–present: Piano Land

-In 2020 the ship was laid up due to the Corona-virus pandemic.
+In 2020, the ship was laid up due to the Coronavirus pandemic.
 In May 2022 the ship went into drydock, but as of November 2022 remained out of service and docked in Xiamen, China.

-As of 24th March 2024 Piano Land was shown as being listed for sale.
+As of 24 March 2024, Piano Land was listed for sale.
 In July 2024, the ship re-entered service after four years out of service.

+The ship is expected to head to South America in late 2026, launching service for startup brand Corazul Cruceros.